ImageMagick/Usage-Markdown/blur/index.md

 That means only the three color channels of the image were blurred, leaving the transparency or alpha channel of the image as is.
 In the above however, the image is a fully opaque circle on a background canvas of the color '`none`', which IM defines as fully-transparent black!
 That which means we have a black circle, on a transparent black background.
-In other words a image in which all the colors are black, with some parts opaque, and other parts transparent.
+In other words an image in which all the colors are black, with some parts opaque, and other parts transparent.

 Consequently, when we blurred the image, we only blurred black with black, which as you can probably guess, produced, black!
 Thus the result had no change in color.